 Go to Fort Mills' Main Street

 We went to Main Street for a little while to see what it was all about.
-There’s a few restaurants there, an antique shop, bars and a coffee shop.
+There are a few restaurants there, an antique shop, bars, and a coffee shop.
 PuckerButt Pepper Company, selling dozens and dozens of hot sauces, is also there.
-It’s owned by Ed Currie, famous for inventing the hottest pepper in the world, the Carolina Reaper®.
+It's owned by Ed Currie, famous for inventing the hottest pepper in the world, the Carolina Reaper®.

 Visit Anne Springs Close Greenway and the York County Swinging Bridge

 If you're looking for things to do in York County, SC that involve the outdoors, look no further than the Anne Springs Close Greenway.
 Starting our day off on Sunday with a walk around the greenway was utterly delightful!
 We lucked out with a beautiful spring morning and the park was abuzz with an event that day.